The Belgian Biodiversity Platform promotes and facilitates the creation of database-derived scholarly papers.

 DATA PAPERS PUBLISHED WITH OUR SUPPORT

 The Belgian Biodiversity Platform promotes the use of Data Management Plans to ensure that researchers working on a specific project have made clear decisions on how their collected data will be handled during and after the project.
-Such document guides you on data management, data preservation, metadata, publication, licensing, versioning, repositories, responsibles of the data, etc. On the long run, a Data Management Plan does save considerable amount of time.
+Such a document guides researchers through data management, data preservation, metadata, publication, licensing, versioning, repositories, those responsible for the data, etc. In the long run, a Data Management Plan saves a considerable amount of time.

 Moreover, more and more funding agencies now require a Data Management Plan to ensure that data is findable, interoperable, accurate, complete, reliable and reusable; and to minimise the risks of data loss.
 Other benefits are numerous, including the fact that data can be shared and understood by one and all throughout the world once it has been published online.

 If you have any question on data management plans, we can provide more information on the usual contents of such document.
-For more information, please contact Dimitri Brosens.
+For more information, you can contact Stijn Cooleman.

 OPEN DATA POLICY

 The Belgian Biodiversity Platform promotes and uses open access, open code and open data.
-We share our tools and technologies developed in the context of our work through https://github.com/BelgianBiodiversityPlatform.
+We share our tools and technologies developed in the context of our work through BBPf's GitHub.
 We also provide advice to organisations developing Open Data Policy.

 WHAT'S IN IT FOR ME?